EdbMails EDB Recovery and Migration software

 Conclusion

-Exporting Public folders from an EDB file to PST can be tricky—especially if you don’t have the right tools or clear steps to follow.
-Exchange Server 2010 supports this using PowerShell, but newer versions like 2013, 2016, and 2019 no longer include a built-in option for it.
-Things get even more difficult if the database is corrupted or the server is no longer available, making manual methods impossible to use.
-EdbMails, a Microsoft-partnered EDB to PST converter, makes this process much easier.
-It allows you to recover data from damaged or offline EDB files and export Public folders directly to PST format with just a few clicks.
-In addition to exporting, EdbMails also lets you migrate Public folders from Exchange Server 2003 to 2019 directly to another Exchange server or Office 365—without downtime or data loss—making it a reliable and efficient choice for administrators.
+EdbMails, a Microsoft-partnered EDB to PST converter, simplifies this task significantly.
+It enables you to recover data from damaged or offline EDB files and export Public folders directly to PST in just a few clicks.
+Beyond exporting, EdbMails also supports direct migration of Public folders from Exchange Server 2003 through 2019 to another Exchange server or Office 365, all without downtime or risk of data loss—making it a dependable and efficient solution for administrators.

 Additional resources: